yindia/githook/README.md

 ## Configuration

-Githooks is configured using a `config.yaml` file.
-The Docker Compose setup uses `app.docker.yaml` as an example which gets mapped to `config.yaml` inside the container.
+Githooks is configured using a YAML file (for local dev, use `app.docker.yaml`).

 ### Provider Configuration
 Providers define how Githooks receives webhook events.